accelerando-consulting/stacx/README.md

 deployment target from the Tools menu, then compile and upload as normal.

 Arduino-CLI is also supported, via a Makefile.
+You should run 'make installdeps' first to ensure that all the needed components are present.

 Useful make targets include:

+* `make installcore` - install the arduino CLI and processor core modules
 * `make libs` - install needed arduino libraries from the library manager
 * `make extralibs` - install other libraries that are not available in the library manager
+* `make installdeps` - does all of the above three
 * `make build` - compile the program
 * `make upload` - upload over USB
 * `make ota` - upload over WiFi (Over-the-Air)